Package {ggforestplotR}

 columns

 Optional explicit columns to display in the side table, in the order they should appear.
-Accepts names such as "n" and "term", or positions 1:4 corresponding to term, n, estimate, and p.
-When supplied, this overrides the default show_* column selection.
+Accepts built-in names such as "term", "n", "events", "estimate", "ci", and "p", arbitrary original dataframe columns, or numeric positions in the supplied data. "conf.low" and "conf.high" are accepted as aliases for "ci".

 term_header